bspalmieri/Quakerville/README.md

 Quakerville
 ===========

-Documents relating to a dissertation on 17th century Quaker publishing.
+Documents and appendices relating to a dissertation on 17th century Quaker publishing.

 The purpose of this **repository**:
   1. To familiarize myself with GitHub in all its glory.